jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

 7.  **Define Implementation Plan:**
     *   Outline the step-by-step technical tasks required for the code changes **for the user-approved option from Step 5**.
     *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, including primary targets and potentially referencing files identified in Step 2).
-    *   Detail *what* changes are needed (e.g., new functions/methods, modifications to existing ones, class structure changes), ensuring they align with principles from `05-architecture-patterns.md`.
-Consider the impact on referenced code based on Phase 4 analysis.
+    *   Detail *what* changes are needed (e.g., new functions/methods, modifications to existing ones, class structure changes), ensuring they align with principles from `05-architecture-patterns.md`. **Specifically consider function signatures (preferring simple inputs) and plan for any necessary adapter/glue code.** Consider the impact on referenced code based on Phase 4 analysis.
     *   Define necessary configuration changes.
     *   **Refactoring Safety Protocol (Apply when tasks involve moving/refactoring existing code):**
         *   **Identify & List Call Sites:** Explicitly list *all* identified call sites (from Step 2, Phase 3/4 analysis) for the code being moved or refactored.